-The MAIN switch controls power to the passenger's window.
-With this switch off, the passenger's window cannot be raised or lowered.
-The MAIN switch does not affect the driver's window.
+If the MAIN switch is OFF, the passenger's window cannot be raised or lowered.
 Keep the MAIN switch off when you have a child in the vehicle so the child does not get injured by operating the window unintentionally.

-The convertible top on your Honda lowers and raises electrically.
+The convertible top on your vehicle lowers and raises electrically.